logo

 Ingrown Toenails services offered in Mill Creek, WA

 Ingrown toenails aren’t just unsightly — they can become severely painful and infected.
-If you have an ingrown toenail, experienced podiatrist Nathan Hansen, DPM, of Hansen Foot & Ankle in Mill Creek, Washington, can help.
-Dr. Hansen offers effective nonsurgical solutions for ingrown toenails and outpatient surgery for severely affected toes.
+If you have an ingrown toenail, experienced podiatrists Nathan Hansen, DPM and Simrit Kaur, DPM, of Hansen Foot & Ankle in Mill Creek, Washington, can help.
+Dr. Hansen and Dr. Kaur, DPM offer effective nonsurgical solutions for ingrown toenails and outpatient surgery for severely affected toes.
 Call Hansen Foot & Ankle today or book an appointment online to find rapid relief from your ingrown toenail.

 Ingrown Toenails Q & A